rainihelmstadter/rainihelmstadter/urban_greenspace.md

 To investigate this question, I utilized data from the [CDC Places](https://www.cdc.gov/places/tools/data-portal.html) dataset and [NAIP imagery](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-aerial-photography-national-agriculture-imagery-program-naip) accessed through the [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/) (MPC).
 The CDC Places dataset provides public health data at a variety of scales, including census tracts.
 NAIP (National Agriculture Imagery Program) imagery is a collection of high-resolution aerial photography taken during the growing period and maintained by the USDA.
 I accessed the MPC using the STAC API.
 I used the NAIP imagery to calculate NDVI statistics on greenspace for each census tract.

 First, I downloaded census tracts from the CDC, and then utilized the Socrata API to download data on depression rates for each census tract in 2023.
 Next, I gathered the MPC URL(s) for the NAIP imagery that corresponds to each census tract.
-This list of URLs was then be used to compute the NDVI statistics on the MPC.
+This list of URLs was then used to compute the NDVI statistics on the MPC.
 The statistics were: fraction vegetated, or fraction of the census tract that has vegetated (green) landcover; edge density, or how divided up or cohesive the greenspace in a tract is; and mean patch size, which is the average size of a greenspace in the given tract.
 To identify edges for the edge density, I performed a convolution using a 3x3 kernel.
 After computing NDVI statistics, I made chloropleth plots to visually compare depression rates and the various greenspace statistics.
 Finally, I used a linear regression model to better understand how strong the relationship between greenspace and depression rates is.
 I used a train-test-split method to test the data, as well as investigate spatial bias.
 Before performing the regression, I log transformed some variables to ensure issues of collinearity and normal distribution didn't interfere.

 ## Results